azmainadel/azmainadel.github.io/_posts/2016-04-17-do-not-go-gentle-into-that-good-night.md

 ---
-title: (THIS IS A TEMPLATE) Do not go gentle into that good night
+title: Do not go gentle into that good night
 tags: [Poetry]
 style: fill
 color: light